Shannon Hoon: Blind Melon

 In 1990, Hoon left Indiana for Los Angeles.
 In Los Angeles, he met musicians Brad Smith and Rogers Stevens at a party.
 Smith and Stevens saw Hoon perform his song "Change" acoustically and invited Hoon to play with them.
-Christopher Thorn and Glen Graham were then brought into the fold, and by 1990 the five musicians decided to form Blind Melon.
+Christopher Thorn and Glen Graham were then brought into the fold, and later that year the five musicians decided to form Blind Melon.
 The band was possibly named for a term Smith's father used to describe the neighborhood stoners; or for Blind Melon Chitlin, a character from a Cheech & Chong album.
 In 1990, the new bandmates produced a four-song demo tape and subsequently signed a $500,000 recording contract with Capitol Records.

-In Los Angeles, Hoon befriended his sister Anna's high school friend Axl Rose, also a native of Lafayette, IN.
+In Los Angeles, Hoon befriended his sister Anna's high school friend Axl Rose, also a native of Lafayette, Indiana.
 Rose invited Hoon to join him in the studio where his band Guns N' Roses were recording their albums Use Your Illusion I and Use Your Illusion II (both released in 1991).
 Hoon sang backing vocals on several tracks, including "The Garden" and "Don't Cry".
 Rose also invited Hoon to appear in the video for "Don't Cry".

 In 1992, Blind Melon released their self-titled debut album produced by Pearl Jam producer Rick Parashar.
-Blind Melon began touring to promote the album, supporting and opening for acts like BAD II, PIL, Ozzy Osbourne, Guns N' Roses, and Soundgarden over the course of 1992–1993.
+Blind Melon began touring to promote the album, supporting and opening for acts like BAD II, PiL, Ozzy Osbourne, Guns N' Roses, and Soundgarden over the course of 1992–1993.
 In the summer of 1993, the video for the album track "No Rain" was released as a single and featured a young girl, played by Heather DeLoach, in a bee costume, tap-dancing to unappreciative audiences.
 Blind Melon went multi-platinum.

 Hoon and Blind Melon spent the next two years touring.
 In 1993, Hoon was arrested for indecent exposure after he undressed onstage and urinated on a fan at a show in Vancouver.

 In 1994, Blind Melon appeared at Woodstock '94, where Hoon, allegedly high on LSD, went onstage wearing his girlfriend's white dress.

 After taking a hiatus from touring, Blind Melon returned to the studio to record the album Soup in New Orleans.
 Soup was released in 1995.